Support the Django Software Foundation!

 Django Fellowship Program

 The biggest expense of the DSF is the Django Fellowship program.
-It's a project where a paid contractor is engaged to manage some of the administrative and community management tasks of the Django project to support rapid development of Django itself.
+It's a project where paid contractors are engaged to manage some of the administrative and community management tasks of the Django project to support rapid development of Django itself.

-The program has a major positive impact on how Django is developed and maintained.
-Release blocking and severe bugs are not postponed indefinitely.
-The Django Fellow is a resource to help review patches and contributions from the community, and the community loves that:
+The Django Fellows are a resource to help review patches and contributions from the community, and the community loves that:

 Django Girls Outreach